 It also means that physical life doesn’t have to fall apart with expanded consciousness.
 Even when there isn’t a solid spiritual community around you, you can stay anchored.

-If you would like to learn more about the importance of the body in spiritual work, check out my free shadow work guide.
+If you would like to learn more about the importance of the body in spiritual work, check out my shadow work guide.